dosisod/skull/docs/skull/common/errors.md

 }
 ```

-> `ErrorMsg` stores a reference to a given object, generating an error msg based
+> `Message` allows for passing different objects (strings, types, variables),
-> on which one is set.
+> and have the proper string representations generated automatically.
 > \
-> See `fmt_error_stringify` for uses of these fields.
+> See `message_stringify` for uses of these fields.

 ```c
 static bool do_show_color(void)